Varun-Sangwan/Higher-Order-Component-Example/README.md

 # Higher Order Component

-A function that takes a component as its first argument and returns a new component that wraps the given component, providing extra capabilities to it.
+A component that takes a component as its first argument and returns a new component that wraps the given component, providing extra capabilities to it.

 in this example using a single component and providing different values to the passed components.